Accident caused by merging traffic compensation claim – Who is at fault?

 Aside from our No Win No Fee service, which we believe offers you the best chance of getting high-quality legal representation no matter what your current financial situation is like, we also pride ourselves on our fantastic reputation amongst our former clients.
-A lot of the enquiries we receive come from word of mouth recommendations, and we feel there is no bigger compliment than this.
+A lot of the enquiries we receive come from word of mouth recommendations.
+And we feel there is no bigger compliment than this.

-We have assisted thousands of injured people in thousands of personal injury claims, whether on the road as part of a merging accident claim, in a car park, after an accident at work, or in many other situations where they have suffered injury due to an accident that was not their fault.
-With this experience, we have built a reputation not only with our clients but within the industry as having a high success rate when it comes to compensation claims.
+We have assisted thousands of injured people in thousands of personal injury claims, whether on the road as part of a merging accident claim, in a car park, after an accident at work, or in many other situations where they have suffered an injury due to an accident that was not their fault.
+With this experience, we have built a reputation with our clients and within the industry as having a high success rate when it comes to compensation claims.
 Our professional and friendly team have been fully trained to deal with even the most sensitive of cases, and we pride ourselves on our ability to put you, the client, first at all times.

 The Health and Safety Executive has produced a page showing road safety legislation for road users.
 This particular page covers work-related road safety information.

 If you’re injured in a car accident that was not your fault, our car accident claims guide may help.

 Whiplash is one of the more common types of injury after a car accident caused by merging.
 This guide deals specifically with whiplash claims, offering information and advice for this specific injury.

 Who is at fault if someone merges into you?

 This would usually be the driver that is trying to merge.